Max-le/CS50_Predictor/README.md

 Ideas for further development of the project :

 * More standard registration : require email adress and minimum complexity for password.
-* More social predictions : compare your total score and predictions with your friends.
+* More social : compare your total score and predictions with your friends.
+  * Invite friends to join ( send email )